I WILL SURVIVE! HEY HEY!

 - Blinky lights, toys, magical fabulousness, handmade, and heartfelt and swell stuff to share—anything you think would make things more fun for

-- Pre-moistened towelettes, aka baby wipes, as there are no showers on site, but remember they must be packed out!
+- Pre-moistened towelettes, aka baby wipes, as there are no showers on-site, but remember they must be packed out!
 Do not put baby wipes in the porta-potties as they clog the hose that cleans them!

 - Spray bottle (for misting if it will be hot)

-- Rope, string, duct tape, zip ties, bungees
+- Rope, string, duct tape, zip ties, bungees and other things to help keep your stuff together

 - Fuel for stoves and generators, etc.